gcharest/oss-presentations/using/using.md

 Permissive:

->Allow you to do pretty much what you want with it
+>Allow you to do pretty much what you want with it and distribute it under different conditions than you received.

 Reciprocal:

->
+>Allow you to do pretty much the same but require you to redistribute on the same conditions under which you obtained it.

 ------